 It’s the simplicity of this powerful equation that is key in understanding how to change behaviours

 Once you connect with the power of this simple equation and apply it to your life, you can use it to help create new behaviours in your life.
-Behaviours that once done consistently will become helpful habits.
+Behaviours, when done consistently, will become helpful habits.

-So let’s look at how your environment influences your behaviours and triggers your default way of operating.
-In other words, falling back into the habit mode.
+So let’s look at how your environment influences your behaviours and triggers your habitual way of doing things.

 How your environment influences your behaviours